thriveweb/great-start-elc/content/centres/mildura.md

   openingHours: 'Monday to Friday 6:30am - 6:30pm'
   phone: 03 5023 2888
 centreIntro: >-
-  East Malvern Early Learning Centre is a beautiful cottage with lots of charm and character.
-We are in the Malvern East community, close to buses and Darlington Train Station
+  Mildura Early Learning Centre embraces the world-class educational approach, Reggio Emilia.
+We have created a learning environment enriched with creative and sensory experiences as avenues for growth, allowing every child to reach their full potential.
 classroomsSection:
   items:
     - icon: /images/uploads/baby.svg